kubernetes/sig-release/release-team/shadows.md

 **Becoming Role Lead**: The main goal of the Shadow program is to train new Leads.
 So, if you are ready to take on Leading the Role in the succeeding cycle, then let your Role Lead know.
 They will be selecting a nominee or nominees to recommend to the incoming Release Lead, who has the final decision.
 You can also skip a release cycle, and volunteer to become Role Lead in a later release cycle, in which case you should contact the incoming Release Lead as soon as they are announced.
 There is usually an issue in the SIG-Release repository called "Assemble Kubernetes X.YY Release Team" where you can comment with your interest in a Role.

 **Another role in SIG-Release**: some Shadows go on to do something else within SIG-Release.
-For example, they may join the Branch Managers as an RMA, or they may decide to take on a release-related project that's not directly tied to the release cycle.
+For example, they may join the Branch Managers as an Release Management Associate (RMA), or they may decide to take on a release-related project that's not directly tied to the release cycle.
 If you are interested in the Branch Managers, wait for them to announce their next recruitment cycle, or ask in the SIG-Release Slack channel.

 ## Q&A